LandscapeCombinator/LandscapeCombinator/Documentation/source/index.rst

 When creating a landscape, the plugin will adjust its position and scale correctly in a planar world.
 You can thus create several real-world landscapes with different resolutions and have them placed and scaled correctly with respect to one another.
-The plugin also has :ref:`a blending feature <blending>` to modify the landscapes heightmap data to make the transition between different landscape resolution as seamless as possible.
+The plugin also has :ref:`a blending feature <blending>` to modify the landscapes heightmap data to make the transition between different landscapes as seamless as possible.

 .. toctree::